Stevie Martin: Early life

 Martin grew up in Northwich, Cheshire.
 She graduated from St. John's College, Durham University, in 2010, with a degree in English literature.
 She credits her career to having been auditioned for the Durham Revue sketch comedy group by Ed Gamble and Nish Kumar.
 Martin was in the group for two years during college.
 After graduating, she worked as a journalist.
-Three years into Martin's time as a journalist, she started a sketch group.

 Career

 Martin was a member of the sketch comedy group Massive Dad, along with the comedians Tessa Coates and Liz Kingsman.
 In 2018, Martin began doing solo work when the group shifted towards more writing and less live performance.
 She made her debut performance of Stevie Martin: Vol 1 at the Edinburgh Fringe.

-That year, Martin began hosting the podcast The Debrief – later renamed Nobody Panic – with writer and performer Tessa Coates.
-The two began the podcast to provide a helping hand as they too navigate their adulthood.
+That year, Martin began hosting the podcast The Debrief – later renamed Nobody Panic – with writer, performer, and fellow member of Massive Dad, Tessa Coates.
 Her first book, co-authored by Coates and published in 2021, is also called Nobody Panic: How to Be a Functioning Adult Without Screaming.
-The podcast was placed on hiatus in June 2024.
+The podcast went on hiatus in June 2024.
+Later in February 2026, Coates and Martin confirmed they were ending the podcast in a bonus finale episode.

 In 2020, Martin began doing online sketches with actor Lola-Rose Maxwell.
 She rose to prominence as a result of the sketches' popularity.

 Martin has appeared on television shows, including 8 Out of 10 Cats Does Countdown, Starstruck, Breeders, The Mash Report, Guessable, The Emily Atack Show, Taskmaster, and The Horne Section.
 She has written for television shows, including The Russell Howard Hour.
 She also writes a newsletter called The S Is a 5.
 With her sister, Gina Martin, she previously hosted the podcast Might Delete Later.
 She has appeared on podcasts, including RHLSTP.

 In 2025, Martin was announced as a contestant in the 19th series of Taskmaster, alongside Fatiha El-Ghorri, Jason Mantzoukas, Mathew Baynton, and Rosie Ramsey.
 Martin also hosted the three-part miniseries Got the Shot alongside Lara Ricote, featuring the two traveling Great Britain in search of destinations to experience iconic movie genres.
 The series was produced by national tourism agency VisitBritain in hopes to increase tourism.

 Martin appeared in the BBC One sitcom Here We Go in the episode "Dad's Red Cap".
 She also starred in the Channel 4 sketch series Mitchell and Webb Are Not Helping.